airborne-commando/usertoihsoyct/README.md

 # usertoihsoyct
-redirect when clicking a reddit username
+redirect to [ihsoyct](https://ihsoyct.github.io/) when clicking a reddit username

 How to install?